 As previously mentioned, this list represents only a very high-level overview of Chapter 7 and Chapter 13 bankruptcy.
 To learn more about each, or to find out which type of bankruptcy might best suit your situation, please visit our Chapter 7 Bankruptcy and Chapter 13 Bankruptcy pages.

 Contact Karns & Kerrison for Help with Bankruptcy in Rhode Island & Massachusetts

 While bankruptcy can be a powerful tool in reducing or eliminating debt and allowing you to regain financial control, the process itself can be quite complex.
 Depending on your unique situation, you may need to qualify for bankruptcy, attend debt counseling, submit various documents, and/or agree to a debt repayment plan.
 It is a good idea to meet with an experienced attorney who can help you clearly understand your options and create a personalized plan for debt relief.

 At Karns & Kerrison, we have been serving clients throughout Rhode Island and Massachusetts since 1974.
-Our Rhode Island bankruptcy lawyer, Joshua R. Karns, has nearly 15 years of experience assisting individuals and families facing insurmountable debt, relentless creditors, and foreclosure.
+Our Providence bankruptcy lawyer, Joshua R. Karns, has nearly 15 years of experience assisting individuals and families facing insurmountable debt, relentless creditors, and foreclosure.
 He works alongside our team to provide compassionate and understanding legal services, coupled with fierce advocacy and tireless representation for each and every client.
 With offices in Providence and Middletown, we are prepared to serve you.